New Generation Instructor Courses – Terms & Conditions

 We’re confident we will all enjoy a great upcoming winter season, but we also understand that there are many concerns you may have regarding travel and booking your ski instructor course.
 We know that travel restrictions and guidelines may change at any moment in the coming months, which is why we’ve created new flexible solutions for you.

-All bookings for Winter 21.22 come with the following 2 New Generation guarantees as standard.
+All bookings for Winter 21.22 come with the following two New Generation guarantees as standard.

 - Flexibility – Defer Your Booking for 24 months – At No Cost

 Need to move your course?
-You now have the option to defer your lessons for up to 2 years, at no additional cost.
+You now have the option to defer your course for up to 2 years, at no additional cost.
 You must let us know no later than 60 days before the start of your course.
+This option is non-transferable.

-What does this mean for you?
-We have to make payments for accommodation, lift passes and other associated costs at various different points throughout the season.
-The amounts we can recover vary by supplier.
-We will be working hard to secure the most flexible terms possible with each company.
+- If national borders are closed due to COVID restrictions meaning that you are unable to travel to the course, but the course can still run, we will reimburse you with any recoverable costs.
+We have to make payments in advance for accommodation, lift passes, exam fees and other associated costs at various different points throughout the year.
+Recoverable costs vary by supplier and date of cancellation.
+We will be working hard to secure the most flexible terms possible with each supplier.

 - It is the Student’s responsibility to determine that they have the health and fitness that is required to ski up to 6 hours a day for 6 days a week for the duration of the Course.
 New Generation will not refund Students if they are unable to continue with training due to health and/or fitness levels.